 Charitable organizations operating in New York State are required by law to register and file annual financial reports with the Charities Bureau of the New York State Attorney General’s Office.
-PTAs, though, are exempt from this requirement.
-Should your PTA wish to receive confirmation of this exemption, you may file a registration form with the Charities Bureau to claim exemption from registration and reporting.
+However, PTAs are exempt from this requirement.
+If your PTA wants to claim this exemption, you must file a registration form with the Charities Bureau.

-To claim exemption from registration, your PTA should complete Form CHAR410, check “Yes” in Part E (Request for Registration Exemption, attach Schedule E and check box 12 under both Part I and Part II on Schedule E. These forms then must be submitted to the Charities Bureau, along with copies of: (1) the school’s charter from the NY State Education Department and (2) a description of the relationship between the PTA and the school.
+To claim exemption from registration, your PTA should complete Form CHAR410 and check “Yes” in Part E (Request for Registration Exemption.
+In addition, your PTA should attach Schedule E and check the box for claiming exemption from “Both the EPTL and Article 7-A” and check box 12 under both Part I and Part II on Schedule E. These forms then must be submitted to the Charities Bureau, along with copies of: (1) the school’s charter from the NY State Education Department and (2) a description of the relationship between the PTA and the school.

-For instructions and a detailed explanation of these rules, see Form CHAR410i.
+For further instructions and a detailed explanation of these rules, see Form CHAR410.

 Federal Reporting Requirements

-If your PTA applies for federal tax exemption (obtains 501(c)(3) status), it must file an annual information return with the IRS.
+What to file: If your PTA applies for federal tax exemption in order to obtain 501(c)(3) status, it must file an annual information return with the IRS.
 This return is called Form 990.
-There are several different types of Form 990, and the type your PTA will be required to file depends on its gross income and total assets:
+There are several different types of Form 990, and the type your PTA will be required to file depends on its gross income and total assets as follows:

-Organizations must file Form 990 (including the 990-N and 990-EZ) annually, according to their fiscal year accounting periods.
-Many organizations file the 990 forms to report on the calendar year accounting period (January 1 – December 31).
+When to file: Organizations must file Form 990 (including the 990-N and 990-EZ) annually, according to their fiscal year accounting periods.
+Many organizations file the 990 forms based on the calendar year accounting period (January 1 – December 31).
 Some organizations, though, establish fiscal year accounting periods that coincide with the natural operating cycle of the organization, and PTAs are among that group.
-PTAs operate on a July 1 - June 30 operating cycle; for that reason, their accounting periods should follow that schedule.
+PTAs typically operate on a July 1 - June 30 operating cycle; for that reason, their accounting periods should follow that schedule.

-Form 990 is due on the 15th day of the 5th month after the organization’s accounting period ends.
-November 15th would be the date that PTAs operating on the school calendar cycle would need to file their Form 990s with the IRS.
+Form 990 is due on the 15th day of the 5th month after the organization’s fiscal year accounting period ends.
+Thus, November 15th would be the date that PTAs operating on the school calendar cycle (i.e., fiscal year ending June 30) would need to file their Form 990s with the IRS.
 If the due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.
 A business day is any day that is not a Saturday, Sunday, or legal holiday.
-If the return is not filed by the due date (including any extension granted), explain in a separate attachment, giving the reasons for not filing on time.
+If you need to file for an extension, use Form 8868 (Application for Automatic Extension of Time To File an Exempt Organization Return), to request an automatic extension of time to file.
+If the return is not filed by the due date (including any extension granted), explain the reasons (including reasonable cause explanations) for not filing on time in a separate attachment.

 Failure to file:

 An organization that fails to file the required annual return for three consecutive tax years automatically loses its tax-exempt status.
 The revocation of an organization’s tax-exempt status does not take place until the filing due date of the third year.
-For example, if your 990 form was due on May 15, 2018 (for tax year 2017) and you did not timely file in 2015, 2016 or 2017, you lose your tax-exempt status effective on the 2018 due date.
+For example, if your Form 990 was due on November 15, 2022 (for tax year 2022) and you did not timely file in 2020, 2021 or 2022, you lose your tax-exempt status effective on the November 15, 2022 due date.